mciwing/mciwing.github.io/docs/python/control-structures/if.md

 ## `#!python break`

-To exit any loop immediately without running any remaining code, use the `#!python break` statement.
+To exit any loop immediately without running any remaining 'loop code', use the `#!python break` statement.
 The `#!python break` statement directs the flow of your program; you can use it to control which lines of code are executed and which aren’t, so the program only executes code that you want it to, when you want it to.